gramineproject/examples/openjdk/README.md

 # Java example

-This directory contains an example for running a OpenJDK example in Graphene, including the Makefile and a template for generating the manifest.
+This directory contains an example for running a OpenJDK example in Gramine, including the Makefile and a template for generating the manifest.

 ## Installing prerequisites